 - Convenience: It’s not a wise move to opt for a bank with a higher-yield savings account if it means driving outside of city limits every time you want to conduct your banking in person.
 Keep your parameters local enough to home or places you frequent often in order to reduce loss of funds to your gas bill for every trip you have to make to speak to a banker.
 Look at online savings accounts, too, like the ones listed above.

 - Fees: If you’re depositing your funds with a financial institution that will nickel and dime you every chance it gets, you’re likely not going to benefit from that higher APY.
 Look at all fees the bank charges on its products before committing to any.

 - FDIC or NCUA protection: This one is big.
 Banking with a financial institution that isn’t insured could be disastrous, especially at the rate that banks fail.
 Check that the institution you’re interested in is insured before sealing the deal.

 - Other appealing products: It’s common for people to conduct all of their banking with one institution.
 Loyalty programs and relationship discounts help foster this, as does sheer convenience.
 When deciding where to store your deposits, take a look at other loan products and offers available at the institution to see if it would be a good fit for all of your needs.

 Sources: GOBankingRates.com and Informa Research Services Inc. (www.informars.com).
 Although the information has been obtained from the various financial institutions, the accuracy cannot be guaranteed.

 All interest rates are accurate as of Aug.
-28, 2014, and are the highest rates depositors can qualify for, assuming a $10,000 deposit.
+28, 2014, except for Ally Bank, Capital One and CIT Bank, which are accurate as of today, and are the highest rates depositors can qualify for, assuming a $10,000 deposit.
 Rates are subject to change at any time at the discretion of individual financial institutions.
 Additional terms and restrictions could apply.
 Please verify rates before opening an account.

 Photo credit: zack Mccarthy